cbonnin88/Data_Analyst_Salary_Project/README.md

 # The Analysis
-## 2. HOw are in-demand skills trending for Data Analysts in France ?.
+## 2. How are in-demand skills trending for Data Analysts in France ?.

 ### Visualize Data
 ```